 Additional Information for Applicants::

-Bachelor's degree in Nutrition, Family and Consumer Sciences, or other related field, or an equivalent combination of education and experience; teaching experience with a variety of diverse audiences (youth/adult), and knowledge of nutrition or other health-related topics.
+Bachelor's degree in Nutrition, Family and Consumer Sciences, or other related field is required, or an equivalent combination of education and experience; teaching experience with a variety of diverse audiences (youth/adult), and knowledge of nutrition or other health-related topics.

 Target Salary: $12.03 - $13.91 Hourly